Woodlawn Beach State Park: Facilities

 The park offers a beach, hiking, playground, picnic areas and a bar and restaurant.
-Kayaks and paddle boards are available for rent, and the park is available for parties and weddings.
+The park is available for parties and weddings.
 The Lodge is available by rental only.

 The park is open for day use all year, but swimming is permitted only during summer months.
 The beach is open from dawn until dusk seven days a week beginning Memorial Day weekend and closes Labor Day weekend.
 There is a $7 parking fee.
 Active military (with ID) are discounted to $5 as well as motorcycles.
 Monday through Friday, senior citizens (62 years and older) may enter the park free of charge.

 Pets are not permitted on the beach or in bathing areas.
 This is a statewide rule for all New York State operated parks.
 As of the summer of 2021, there is no alcohol permitted on the beach or in the parking lot.

 The park accepts Empire Passes and Access Passes issued by New York State.